robinbb/baseimage-docker/README.md

     docker run -d -v `pwd`/myfolder:/etc/my_init.d my/dockerimage

 This will initialize sshd on container boot.
-You can then access it with the insecure key as below, or using the methods to add a secure key.
+You can then use the methods to add a secure key.
 Further, you can publish the port to your machine with -p 2222:22 allowing you to ssh to 127.0.0.1:2222 instead of looking up the ip address of the container.

 <a name="ssh_keys"></a>
 #### About SSH keys

 First, you must ensure that you have the right SSH keys installed inside the container.
 By default, no keys are installed, so nobody can login.
-For convenience reasons, we provide [a pregenerated, insecure key](https://github.com/phusion/baseimage-docker/blob/master/image/services/sshd/keys/insecure_key) [(PuTTY format)](https://github.com/phusion/baseimage-docker/blob/master/image/services/sshd/keys/insecure_key.ppk) that you can easily enable.
-However, please be aware that using this key is for convenience only.
-It does not provide any security because this key (both the public and the private side) is publicly available. **In production environments, you should use your own keys**.

-<a name="using_the_insecure_key_for_one_container_only"></a>
-#### Using the insecure key for one container only

-You can temporarily enable the insecure key for one container only.
-This means that the insecure key is installed at container boot.
-If you `docker stop` and `docker start` the container, the insecure key will still be there, but if you use `docker run` to start a new container then that container will not contain the insecure key.

-Start a container with `--enable-insecure-key`:

-    docker run YOUR_IMAGE /sbin/my_init --enable-insecure-key

-Find out the ID of the container that you just ran:

-    docker ps

-Once you have the ID, look for its IP address with:

-    docker inspect -f "{{ .NetworkSettings.IPAddress }}" <ID>

-Now that you have the IP address, you can use SSH to login to the container, or to execute a command inside it:

-    # Download the insecure private key
-    curl -o insecure_key -fSL https://github.com/phusion/baseimage-docker/raw/master/image/services/sshd/keys/insecure_key
-    chmod 600 insecure_key

-    # Login to the container
-    ssh -i insecure_key root@<IP address>

-    # Running a command inside the container
-    ssh -i insecure_key root@<IP address> echo hello world

-<a name="enabling_the_insecure_key_permanently"></a>
-#### Enabling the insecure key permanently

-It is also possible to enable the insecure key in the image permanently.
-This is not generally recommended, but is suitable for e.g. temporary development or demo environments where security does not matter.

-Edit your Dockerfile to install the insecure key permanently:

-    RUN /usr/sbin/enable_insecure_key

-Instructions for logging into the container is the same as in section [Using the insecure key for one container only](#using_the_insecure_key_for_one_container_only).

 <a name="using_your_own_key"></a>
 #### Using your own key